hbc/knowledgebase/velocyto_tutorial.md

 Getting this to work on the server can be a bit fidgety.
 Things to consider:
 * There are multiple wrappers for velocyto, and which one you use depends on:
-  * whether you're using data from a simple scRNAseq run or from a multiomics run (even if only using the RNAseq aspect)
+  * whether you're using data from a simple scRNAseq run or from a multiomics run (even if only using the RNAseq data from the multiomics project)
   * whether you want to write output to a different folder
-* Memory allocation is finnicky with samtools; you need both enough memory for each run and enough memory for each thread, and memory for each thread * number of threads must be less than or equal to memory requested
+* Memory allocation is finnicky, especially with samtools; you need both enough memory for each velocyto run and enough memory for each samtools thread, and memory for each thread * number of threads must be less than or equal to memory requested

 ## Initial set up